Aquarius-blake/The_Hive/README.md

 ## 📃 Description

-A Social Media Application project with flutter front-end UI and Firebase back-end.
+The Hive is a social media application project with flutter front-end UI and Firebase back-end.
-End-to-End encryption included in private chats and group chats.
+End-to-End encryption included in private chats and group chats.This project aims to provide a social platform with maximum customizability whiles maintaining a sufficient level of security and simplicity.
-Planning to add user customizable themes alongside  the standard light and dark theme (yet to be fully implemented ).
+Planning to add user customizable themes alongside the standard light and dark theme.

 ## 📱 ScreenShots